 - Phone-as-Key Functionality: Use your smartphone as a digital key to unlock and start the vehicle.

-- Integrated Dashcam: The built-in dashcam records video footage while you drive.
+- Integrated Dashcam: Records video while driving.

 Cargo Capacity and Towing Ability

-The trunk offers a cargo capacity of 561 liters (19.8 CU FT).
-With the rear seat folded down, this expands to 1234 liters (43.6 CU FT).
+The trunk offers a cargo capacity of 561 liters (19.8 cu ft).
+With the rear seat folded down, this expands to 1234 liters (43.6 cu ft).

-Additionally, there is a frunk (front trunk) with a storage capacity of 88 liters (3.1 CU FT).
+The frunk (front trunk) has a capacity of 88 liters (3.1 cu ft).

 Availability & Pricing